BSM0oo/YouTube-screenshot-AI-context-caption/README.md

 **1/6/25:**
 1/6/25 DONE
 i want you to use the tools in the youtube_info_extractor.py in PythonExamples folder to improve the web app by adding a section that appends all these details about the video to the bottom of the page, below the generated trasncript outline.
 I also want a button to hide/show it.
 We may want to create or modify a component to do this.
 The components directory currently has NotesManager, ScreenshotGallery, ScreenshotManager, YoutubePlayer, and TranscriptViewer.

+## Changelog

+### Updates on 1/17/25:
+- Added toggle for caption generation when taking screenshots
+  - Added `processWithCaptions` state to EnhancedScreenshotManager
+  - Modified `captureScreenshot` function to skip caption API calls when disabled
+  - Added UI toggle next to screenshot mode selection
+- Modified VideoRequest model in backend to include `generate_caption` parameter

 ### Updates on 12/19/24:
 Here's what has been implemented: